suzuryg/av3-animator-as-code/README.md

 - `AacFlBoolParameter InStation` -> Bool /// Create a Bool parameter in the animator named InStation.
 - `AacFlFloatParameter Voice` -> Float /// Create a Float parameter in the animator named Voice.

+## Avatar Dynamics

+- `AacFlBoolParameter IsGrabbed(VRCPhysBone physBone)` -> Bool /// Create a Bool parameter in the animator named after the PhysBone _IsGrabbed parameter.
+- `AacFlFloatParameter Stretch(VRCPhysBone physBone)` -> Float /// Create a Float parameter in the animator named after the PhysBone _Stretch parameter.
+- `AacFlFloatParameter Angle(VRCPhysBone physBone)` -> Float /// Create a Float parameter in the animator named after the PhysBone _Angle parameter.
+- `AacFlFloatParameter Contact(VRCContactReceiver contactReceiver)` -> Float /// Create a Float parameter in the animator named after the Contact Receiver parameter.

 ## Supporting conditions

 - `IAacFlCondition ItIsRemote()` /// Verify that IsLocal is false.
 Create a Bool parameter in the animator named IsLocal.